Katoomba

 An assessment of population growth drivers in Katoomba reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of Katoomba is estimated at around 8,549, reflecting an increase of 281 people since the 2021 Census which reported a population of 8,268.
-This growth was inferred from AreaSearch's estimate of the resident population as 8,404 in June 2024, based on examination of ABS' latest ERP data release and an additional 72 validated new addresses since the Census date.
-Katoomba's population density is 386 persons per square kilometer, indicating significant space per person and potential for further development.
-The suburb's growth rate of 3.4% since the 2021 census exceeded the SA3 area's 1.7%, making it a regional growth leader.
-Overseas migration was the primary driver of this population increase.
-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of the suburb of Katoomba is around 8,549.
+This figure reflects an increase of 281 people since the 2021 Census, which reported a population of 8,268.
+The change is inferred from AreaSearch's estimate of the resident population at 8,404 in Jun 2024, along with 72 validated new addresses added since the Census date.
+This results in a density ratio of 386 persons per square kilometer.
+Katoomba's growth rate of 3.4% since the 2021 census exceeded the SA3 area's growth rate of 1.7%.
+Overseas migration was primarily responsible for this population increase.

 Frequently Asked Questions - Population